 OpenMW/OpenCS is released under the GNU General Public License version 3.

 Please consider visiting our forums and our wiki page

-The OpenMW team is proud to announce the release of version 0.43.0!
+The OpenMW team is proud to announce the release of version 0.44.0!
 Grab it from our Downloads Page for all operating systems.
-This release brings a host of new features and bug fixes, including AI resurfacing to breathe, improved AI combat behavior and keyboard shortcuts for menus.
+This release brings a slew of new features and bug fixes, including a search bar for spells, a tab for advanced settings in the launcher, and multiple quicksaves.